Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Adjusted Netsrak's initial magic attack level from 0 to 1 (Scimitar grants this)
 - Fixed Netsrak's max R-M and U-M skill to 99
 - Adjusted Erik's initial magic attack level from 0 to 1 (Scimitar grants this)
-- Fixed Erik's initial attack skill value from -6 to 0
 - Adjusted Chris' strength bonus value from 0 to 5 (he starts with Morag Dart which grants 5 strength)
 - Adjusted Chris' dexterity bonus value from 30 to 0 (he has no equip which grants dexterity bonus, twisted with speed)
 - Adjusted Chris' speed bonus value from 0 to 30 (magician boots grant 25 speed, Mitrhil Mail grants 5 speed)